Viola (plant)

-Viola is a genus of flowering plants in the violet family Violaceae.
-It is the largest genus in the family, containing between 525 and 600 species.
+Viola, commonly known as the violets, is a genus of flowering plants in the family Violaceae.
+It is the largest genus in the family, containing over 680 species.
 Most species are found in the temperate Northern Hemisphere; however, some are also found in widely divergent areas such as Hawaii, Australasia, and the Andes.

 Some Viola species are perennial plants, some are annual plants, and a few are small shrubs.
 Many species, varieties and cultivars are grown in gardens for their ornamental flowers.
-In horticulture the term pansy is normally used for those multi-colored, large-flowered cultivars which are raised annually or biennially from seed and used extensively in bedding.
-The terms viola and violet are normally reserved for small-flowered annuals or perennials, including the wild species.
+In horticulture, the term pansy is normally used for those multi-colored large-flowered cultivars which are raised annually or biennially from seed and used extensively in bedding.